Venkata Ranga Rao

-Sir Venkata Svetachalapathi Ranga Rao Bahadur GCIE (8 September 1862 – 1921) was an Indian landlord and zamindar of Bobbili in Madras Presidency from 1881 to 1921.
-His grandson and successor Ramakrishna Ranga Rao served as the Chief Minister of Madras Presidency from 1932 to 1936.
+Sir Sri Venkata Svetachalapathi Venkatesh Srinivasa Ranga Rao Bahadur GCIE (8 September 1862 – 1931) was an Indian landlord, maharaja, polygar, and zamindar of Bobbili in Madras Presidency; List of zamindari estates in Madras Presidency;from 1881 to 1921.
+His grandson and successor Raja Sir Sri RAMAKRISHNA SVETA CHALAPATI Ranga Rao Bahadur, K.C.I.E. served as the Chief Minister of Madras Presidency from 1932 to 1936.